nasa/GeneLab_Data_Processing/Metagenomics/Estimate_host_reads_in_raw_data/Workflow_Documentation/NF_MGEstHostReads/README.md

 This workflow can be run in two different ways as shown in the two approaches below.
 The user can choose to provide both the OSD and GeneLab accession numbers of an [OSDR](https://osdr.nasa.gov/bio/repo/) dataset of interest, as illustrated in [Approach 1](#4a-approach-1-start-with-an-osd-and-glds-accession-as-input).
 Another option, depicted in [Approach 2](#4b-approach-2-start-with-a-sample-ID-list-as-input), is providing the path to a text file containing a single-column list of unique sample identifiers, an example of which is shown [here](workflow_code/unique-sample-IDs.txt), along with the path to input data (raw reads of samples).

-Both approaches also require providing the root directory for where kraken2 reference databases are (or will be) stored.
-The workflow assumes databases follow the naming convention `kraken2-<host>-db`.
-If a database for a specified host is not found in the provided root directory, the workflow automatically builds one from scratch and saves it in the same directory using that name convention.
+Both approaches also require setting the root directory for where kraken2 reference databases are (or will be) stored.
+The workflow assumes databases follow the naming convention `kraken2-<host>-db` and determines how to obtain the database in the following order:

-In cases where the workflow is to build kraken2 database from scratch, it is important to ensure that the host organism's details are present in hosts.csv table [here](workflow_code/assets/hosts.csv).
-If not, they should be appended to the table in the following format: `name,species,refseq_ID,genome_build,FASTA_URL`.
+1. **Database already exists** in the provided root directory: the workflow reuses it directly, skipping the build step entirely.

-Alternatively, a pre-built database can be manually downloaded and unpacked into the root directory, provided it follows the same naming convention.
-An example of which is available in the [reference database info page](https://github.com/nasa/GeneLab_Data_Processing/blob/master/Metagenomics/Estimate_host_reads_in_raw_data/Workflow_Documentation/SW_MGEstHostReads/reference-database-info.md), which describes how the mouse database was generated for a previous version of this workflow and how to obtain it for reuse.
+2. **Pre-built database URL**: the workflow downloads and unpacks the database into the root directory.
+An example is available in the [reference database info page]((https://github.com/nasa/GeneLab_Data_Processing/blob/master/Metagenomics/Estimate_host_reads_in_raw_data/Workflow_Documentation/NF_MGEstHostReads/reference-database-info.md)), which describes how the human database was generated for a previous version of this workflow and how to obtain it for reuse.
+3. **Custom FASTA file**: the workflow builds a database from scratch using the provided FASTA file (local path or URL).
+4. **hosts.csv lookup**: the workflow parses the hosts table [here](workflow_code/assets/hosts.csv) to retrieve the FASTA URL and build the database from scratch.

+For options 2 and 3, it is recommended that the user provide host genome assembly name and accession number as parameters for protocol documentation purposes.
+For option 4, if the host entry in hosts.csv has no FASTA URL specified, the workflow uses Kraken's `k2 download-library` to download sequences directly from NCBI, automatically capturing assembly details, and, therefore, no additional parameters are needed.
+If a FASTA URL is present in hosts.csv, the assembly name and accession are also picked up from the same table entry for protocol documentation.

+In all cases where the database is built from scratch, it is saved in the root directory using the `kraken2-<host>-db` naming convention for reuse in subsequent runs.

 > Note: Nextflow commands use both single hyphen arguments (e.g. -profile) that denote general Nextflow arguments and double hyphen arguments (e.g. --osd) that denote workflow specific parameters.
 Take care to use the proper number of hyphens for each argument.